Dental Training Initiative

 - A completed form setting out your personal details (which will be sent to you by the NACPDE).

 - A letter from your financial sponsor.
 This should be on letterheaded paper and signed.
 It should include the amount of your financial sponsorship.
 This cannot be less than the UK national minimum wage (NMW).
-From 1 April 2018 the National Living Wage for those aged 25 and over is £7.83.
-The NMW for those aged 21 to 24 is £7.38.

 - Copies of your IELTS certificate.